xitu/gold-miner/article/2021/why-you-should-use-picture-tag-instead-of-img-tag.md

 Now, let’s see how these issues have been addressed and the `picture` tag’s additional features.

----

 ## Resolution Switching Using srcset & sizes Attributes

 As I mentioned earlier, modern-day web designers often use high-resolution images to increase user attraction.
 But as developers, we must be really careful to choose the correct HTML element.

-> # Suppose you use a simple Img tag for high-res images.
-In that case, that same image is used in each device your application runs, and indeed it will result in performance issues in devices with lower screen resolutions like mobile devices.
+> **Suppose you use a simple Img tag for high-res images.
+In that case, that same image is used in each device your application runs, and indeed it will result in performance issues in devices with lower screen resolutions like mobile devices.**

 This could result in longer image loading times and top to bottom partial image loadings.